Freewheel

 A freewheel or overrunning clutch is a device in a transmission that disengages the driveshaft from the driven shaft when the driven shaft rotates faster than the driveshaft.
 An overdrive is sometimes mistakenly called a freewheel, but is otherwise unrelated.

 The condition of a driven shaft spinning faster than its driveshaft exists in most chain-driven bicycles when the rider stops pedaling.
 In a specialized fixed-gear bicycle (that lacks a freewheel) the rear wheel drives the pedals around.

-An opposite condition exists in an automobile with a manual transmission going downhill, or any situation where the driver takes their foot off the gas pedal (closing the throttle) but the clutch is left out (and the transmission remains engaged).
-Instead of the engine driving the wheels (through the transmission), the wheels will drive the engine, possibly at a higher RPM.
-Pure freewheeling in an automobile is pushing the clutch in and releasing the throttle, disengaging the connection between the engine and transmission and allowing the engine to idle while the wheels turn at whatever pace gravity and momentum propel them.

-In a two-stroke engine, this can be catastrophic—as many two stroke engines depend on a fuel/oil mixture for lubrication, a shortage of fuel to the engine starves oil from the cylinders, and the pistons can soon seize, causing extensive damage.
-Saab used a freewheel system in their two-stroke models for this reason and maintained it in the Saab 96 V4 and early Saab 99 for better fuel efficiency.
+Some automobile transmissions include freewheel mechanisms for reasons ranging from fuel efficiency and noise reduction to preventing damage that some engines incur when driven by the wheels.